Mahāsaṅghika Vinaya

 Pakiṇṇaka 40

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 Both sanghas had been invited for a meal on the far shore of the river Aciravatī, and the bhikkhus and bhikkhunīs all wanted to cross over.
 The bhikkhus said: “The World-honored One has laid down the precept that we may not board a boat together.”
 The bhikkhus boarded in groups of two and three to keep the boat light, and crossed over.
 When they had all crossed, the bhikkhunīs crossed over.
 When they had crossed, they asked each other for their seniority.
 The time passed, so Mahāpajāpatī missed her meal, and was hungry and weak.
 She went to the World-honored One, paid respect, and stood at one side.
 The Buddha knew about this, and intentionally asked her: “Why are you hungry?”
 Then she fully informed the World-honored One about this matter.
 The Buddha said: “From now on, the eight most senior persons should sit in order of seniority according to dhamma.
 The others should sit as they arrive.
 If many people gather for the great festival every five years, the eight most senior bhikkhunīs should sit in order of seniority.
 The others should sit as they like.
 If the eight persons don’t sit in order of seniority, they break a minor vinaya rule.”
 This is what the World-honored One said.

 Summary Verse